zhengying-liu/info232/TP5/README.md

 1. Upload your report on your group's Github repository.
 2. Then, submit the link on Chagrade, on [6.
 Proposal](https://chagrade.lri.fr/homework/submit/2/21/1/).
 You need to submit the link only once for the group.
 Ask the project leader to submit (or anybody else can do it if he/she is not available).

+#### PS.
+Gaiasavers and Medi-chal groups

+Remember that you can study the raw data (images instead of pre-processed features) for a more interesting project!